 Having grown up in Louisiana, it’s no surprise that we cook a lot of shrimp dinners.
 From the classics like shrimp and grits, to my favorite easy shrimp tacos recipe, you just can’t go wrong!
 This easy blackened shrimp recipe is a regular on our weeknight table for so many reasons, but mainly because they are so fast and so versatile.
-Here’s why you’re going to want to make them over and over again:

 - Shrimp: Avoid small cocktail shrimp as they can overcook quickly and become rubbery.
 To save time, purchase already peeled and deveined shrimp.

 - Blackened Seasoning: Blackened seasoning is a classic American spice mix that is very peppery, slightly smokey, and has an herby kick.
 We love our easy homemade blackened seasoning, as you can easily adjust the heat level to match your preferences!
-However, if you are in a rush, we prover this store-bought version.

 - Butter and Oil: This combination helps prevent burning while adding richness to the shrimp.